 Like me, you may find that some individuals perform well in terms of attaining their goals or completing tasks.
 But the fallout that often occurs from how they do this is damaging to overall achievement.

-By regularly meeting with each team member in private and for the specific purpose of reviewing their performance I became aware of, or could foresee, certain problems.
-This gave me the opportunity to work with the individual to overcome such problems or take preventative action, rather than have to takeover and direct performance.
+By regularly meeting with each team member in private and for the specific purpose of reviewing their performance I became aware of or could foresee certain problems.
+This gave me the opportunity to work with the individual to overcome such problems or take preventative action.
+This is preferable than having to take over and direct performance.

 It also gave me an opportunity to amend or create processes that we identified as the underlying cause of the issue.
 This ability to actively improve operational methods could also be passed onto other teams with the organisation.

-By disciplining myself to set up regular review meetings that could not be cancelled I was able to observe and record at regular intervals how each person was performing.
-Before each meeting I would prepare situations I had observed that I wished to discuss with that individual to see how they felt about it.
+I disciplined myself to set up regular review meetings that could not be cancelled.
+I was able to observe and record at regular intervals how each person was performing.
+Before each meeting, I would prepare the situations I had observed.
+The note the ones I wished to discuss with that individual to see how they felt about it.

-The feedback became two-way, almost like a one-to-one 360O evaluation of each others performance.
-By listening to their frustrations and viewpoints it enabled me to have a more objective understanding of circumstances and how it was perceived I would act!
+The feedback became two-way.
+It was almost like a one-to-one 360O evaluation of each others performance.
+Listening to their frustrations and viewpoints enabled me to have a more objective understanding of circumstances.
+It also prepared me for how I would act.

 It gave me the opportunity to support that individual in overcoming these frustrations and the ability to demonstrate my support of their views, even if there was nothing I could do to help.
 Having a problem acknowledged as real and being supported in dealing with it was excellent for their self-esteem and motivation.